gruppe-adler/Shoot_and_Scoot.Tanoa/README.md

 In order to find those stations they rely on targeting information from reconnaissance elements (e.g. UAV operators).

-### Sound directionfinders
+### Signal intelligence
-The crews of the **sound directionfinders** can use their vehicles as sensors that point into the direction of where artillery has been fired from.
+The crews of the **signal intelligence** elements can use their vehicles as sensors that point into the direction of where
+* artillery has been fired from
+* TFAR radio calls have been started from

-They need to place these sensors wisely in order to enable accurate triangulation of enemy artillery batteries.
+They need to place these sensors wisely in order to enable accurate triangulation of enemy signal sources.

 In addition to this ability they are also UAV operators, making them a multi-sensor reconnaissance role.